 - The method of appointment.
 In particular, whether the political parties should still nominate or whether the process should be entirely independent.

 - Whether Church of England Bishops should remain

 - There are those who are abolitionists who argue than any elected Upper House would conflict with the supremacy of the House of Commons.

-- Most of the discussion has been about the composition of the new House but there is also the question of what powers it would have.
-The general view is that is should only have the power to ask the House of Commons to rethink its powers.
+- Most of the discussion has been about the composition of the new House.
+There are also the question of what powers it would have.
+The general view is it should only have the power to ask the House of Commons to rethink.
 However, a mainly elected House might feel it also has authority from the electorate and get into conflict with the House of Commons.
 This could only be avoided by very clearly defining the limits to the powers of the new House.